-Figure 20-1.
-Download Firmware
+Figure 8-1.
+Download Firmware window

-Unit ID - Select which switch of a switch stack you want to update the firmware on.
-This allows the selection of a particular switch from a switch stack if you have installed the optional stacking module and have properly interconnected the switches.
-15 indicates a switch in standalone mode.
+Use the Unit ID drop-down menu to select which Switch of a Switch stack you want to update the firmware on.
+This allows the selection of a particular Switch from a Switch stack if you have installed the optional stacking module and have properly interconnected the Switches.
+The number 15 indicates a Switch in standalone mode.